IsuruSajith/IsuruSajith/README.md

 ## 👦 ABOUT ME

 I'm **Isuru Sajith Rathnayaka**.
 A **Full Stack Developer** in Sri Lanka.
-I live up to enhance the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
-Believing that the way of heading forward with the surrounding ones is much blessing and can bring me the self-satisfaction which means the all I need.
+I am a passionate developer with a love for coding and creating innovative solutions.
+My primary programming languages are Java and Python, and I enjoy working on Web Development: Building interactive and dynamic websites using HTML, CSS, and JavaScript.
+Exploring frontend and backend frameworks like React, Angular, Spring,Spring Boot, Node.js, Hibernate, etc..

 ### Contact Me: